 The city’s love of the po-boy has led to its very own celebration.
 The Oak Street Po-Boy Festival is an annual fall festival that features over 50 variations of the city staple from local vendors across the city.
 This year's festival takes place November 19, 2023.

 If you can’t make the fest, make sure to check out some of these iconic po-boy spots during your next visit.

 Simply put, the name says it all.
 At Killer Poboys there’s no such thing as a classic.
 All of their po-boys are originals like the Smoked Salmon, Housemade Chorizo, Glazed Pork Belly, BBQ Chicken Confit, and Coriander Seared Shrimp, just to name a few.
 Dive into their unique menu and po-boy like a pro.
 You can find them in two locations - at a smaller pop-up window in the back of Erin Rose Bar, or their larger brick-and-mortar a few blocks over on Dauphine St.

 Runner up to Domilise’s in the Food War’s competition’s best shrimp po-boy, Parkway has been making sandwiches since 1911.
 While they are known for their shrimp po-boy, the restaurant offers 25 variations of the po-boy spanning from roast beef to an amazing alligator sausage.
 Want to taste the streetcar strikers had?
-Try their 1929 Potato Po-Boy made the same way the Martin Brothers made theirs - with french fries smothered in gravy.
+Try their 1929 Potato Po-Boy made the same way the Martin Brothers made theirs - with French fries smothered in gravy.
 Or opt for a lighter option with one of the vegetarian po-boys.
-Plus, the po-boy shop has had some pretty famous clientele, from President Barack Obama to a pretty sizeable takeout order placed by Beyonce when she was in town on tour.
-Make sure you finish your meal with their ice cream sandwich po-boy for special treat.
+Plus, the po-boy shop has had some pretty famous clientele, from President Barack Obama to a pretty sizeable takeout order placed by Beyoncé when she was in town on tour.
+Make sure you finish your meal with their ice cream sandwich po-boy for a special treat.